Marcrockhat/imprintia/README.md

 		echo $OUTTEXT >> $4
 	done

-## Invoke:  fixedsnptest.R
+## Genomic Imprinting Working Table Generation

-This process is needed to create a useable calculation table needed for the next process.
+This process is needed to create a useable calculation table needed for the next process and can be done by invoking fixedsnptest.R and stattest.R.
+This process is initiated using:

 	Rscript ~/git/imprintia/fixedsnptest.R -i ~/git/imprintia/rna/AxB.bam.csv -s ~/git/imprintia/SNP/Asnp.csv -o ~/git/imprintia/rna/AxBcalc.csv

-Afterwards, continue with:  stattest.R
+Afterwards, continue with:

-## Then: filteringimp.R
+	Rscript ~/git/imprintia/stattest.R -i ~/git/imprintia/rna/AxBcalc.csv -o ~/git/imprintia/rna/AxBdet.csv

+This step generate tables with read counts assigned to crossed parents for each parental cross RNA library and its statistical test as shown in these two papers:

+Hatorangan, M. R. et al. (2016) ‘Rapid Evolution of Genomic Imprinting in Two Species of the Brassicaceae’, The Plant Cell.
+American Society of Plant Biologists, 28(8), pp. 1815–1827. doi: 10.1105/tpc.16.00304. https://doi.org/10.1105/tpc.16.00304

+Lafon-Placette, C. et al. (2018) ‘Paternally expressed imprinted genes associate with hybridization barriers in Capsella’, Nature Plants.
+Nature Publishing Group, 4(6), pp. 352–357. doi: 10.1038/s41477-018-0161-6. https://doi.org/10.1038/s41477-018-0161-6

+## Genomic Imprinting Consistency Test

-This step is used to test imprinting consistency in two RNA-seq input library.
-For example, one gene can be found to be maternally imprinted in AxB.bam library but have not enough evidence of similar imprinting in the BxA.bam.
+This is the final step in imprintia.sh.
+Additional step such as generating a white list or filtering contamination can be added after this.
+Consistency step is used to test imprinting in two RNA-seq input library.
+For example, inconsistent imprinting occured if one gene was found to be maternally imprinted in AxB.bam library but had not enough evidence of similar imprinting in the BxA.bam.
+This step can be done by invoking filteringimp.R.

-You will need to call HTSeq and Deseq.

-Before continuing, a comparison table need to be created first by executing:

-	python -m HTSeq.scripts.count -t gene -i ID -f bam <alignment_file> <gff_file>

-or

-	for i in ./*.bam; do
-		python -m HTSeq.scripts.count -f bam -t gene -i ID $i genes.gff > "${i/%.bam}.csv";
-		echo $i is finish!;
-	done

-## And finally: newsummary.R

-This final step is to filter out
+Example:

+	Rscript filteringimp.R -a ~/git/imprintia/rna/AxBdet.csv -b ~/git/imprintia/rna/BxAdet.csv -c ./result/compiled.csv -r ./result/raw.csv -o ./result/summary.csv

+# Additional Step

+## Removal of Contamination

+This additional step is added to provide a flexible filter of imprinted genes.
+For example, this step is needed to remove known contamination from RNA expressed in maternal specific tissue.
+A script, newsummary.R is provided as a stand alone script outside the imprintia.sh.

 Example:

 	Rscript /~/git/imprintia/newsummary.R -a summaryAxB.csv -b summaryBxA.csv -c rawAxB.csv -d rawBxA.csv -w whitelist.csv -l alias.csv -o finalreport.csv